Linaro/lava/doc/v2/installing_on_debian.rst

 ---------

-When a build is updated in the repositories, a copy of the same build is created in the snapshot folder. https://apt.lavasoftware.org/snapshot/
+When a build is updated in the repositories, a copy of the same build is created in the snapshot folder:

+https://apt.lavasoftware.org/snapshot/

 Entries are created according to the suite for which it was built and